jasonlam-swatow/translation-flashcards/README.md

 Paste content like `==sentence==（translation）` into the library's quick add box to automatically split and format entries.
 For bulk entry, place each `==sentence==（translation）` pair on its own line and all of them will be added at once.

+The manual add form is hidden by default—toggle it open if you prefer entering a single sentence and translation at a time.

 ## Development

 ```bash